rouzrise/arcade_game/README.md

 Player can move anywhere within Canvas.
 Bugs can only move at the stone pavement.
-While you are at the grass - you are safe and bugs can't touch you.
-But don't just stand and look around - because bugs can also collect Gems and turn it into Game Over.
+While you are at the grass - you are safe and Bugs can't touch you.
+But don't just stand and look around - Bugs can also collect Gems and turn it into Game Over.

-##### 4 Restart.
+##### 4. Restart.
-You can restart game any time - just press 'Play again' button - and the show will begin from the start!)
+You can restart game at any time - just press 'Play again' button - and 'The show will begin from the start!')

 ##### 5. Compete!
 Show who wins - you or Bugs?!